Masala film: Influences

 A major foreign influence was Hollywood, where musicals were popular from the 1920s to the 1950s, though Indian filmmakers departed from their Hollywood counterparts in several ways.
 "For example, the Hollywood musicals had as their plot the world of entertainment itself.
 Indian filmmakers, while enhancing the elements of fantasy so pervasive in Indian popular films, used song and music as a natural mode of articulation in a given situation in their films.
 There is a strong Indian tradition of narrating mythology, history, fairy stories and so on through song and dance."
-In addition, "whereas Hollywood filmmakers strove to conceal the constructed nature of their work so that the realistic narrative was wholly dominant, Indian filmmakers made no attempt to conceal the fact that what was shown on the screen was a creation, an illusion, a fiction.
-However, they demonstrated how this creation intersected with people's day to day lives in complex and interesting ways."
+In addition, "whereas Hollywood filmmakers strove to conceal the constructed nature of their work so that the realistic narrative was wholly dominant, Indian filmmakers did not attempt to conceal the fact that what was shown on the screen was a creation, an illusion, a fiction.
+However, they demonstrated how this creation intersected with people's day-to-day lives in complex and interesting ways."
+During the 1970s, commercial Bollywood films drew from several foreign influences, including New Hollywood, Hong Kong martial arts cinema, and Italian exploitation films.

-Javed Akhtar, a pioneer of masala films, was also greatly influenced by Urdu novels by Pakistani author Ibn-e-Safi, such as the Jasoosi Dunya and Imran series of detective novels.
-They inspired, for example, famous Bollywood characters such as Gabbar Singh in Sholay (1975) and Mogambo in Mr. India (1987).

-During the 1970s, commercial Bollywood masala films drew from several foreign influences, including New Hollywood, Hong Kong martial arts cinema, and Italian exploitation films.
-Following the success of Bruce Lee films such as Enter the Dragon in India, Bollywood films starting with Deewaar (1975) up until the 1990s often incorporated fight sequences inspired by 1970s martial arts films from Hong Kong cinema.
-Rather than following the Hollywood model, Bollywood action scenes tended to follow the Hong Kong model, with an emphasis on acrobatics and stunts, and combined kung fu (as it was perceived by Indians) with Indian martial arts (particularly Indian wrestling).
+Dacoit Western

+The Bollywood film Sholay (1975) was often referred to as a "curry Western".
+A more accurate genre label for the film is the "dacoit Western", as it combines the conventions of Indian dacoit films such as Mother India (1957) and Gunga Jumna (1961) with those of spaghetti Westerns.
+Sholay spawned its own genre of "dacoit Western" films in Bollywood during the 1970s.

+One of the significant influences of Indian cinema is Western film.
+Since the release of The Great Train Robbery (1903), the first Western movie ever created, Western has become the genre that defines American cinema.
+Due to its nature and characteristics, it appeals to the US and the international audience.
+Westerns are spreading in Bollywood films, specifically in the Masala film genre.
+The first masala movie, Yaadon Ki Baaraat (1973), is an inspired Western movie.
+The film associated the most with the masala genre, Sholay, also has roots in Western ideology.
+These films are known as curry Western or masala Western - "a cycle of Indian films that began in the early 1970s which borrowed and recombined tropes from American Westerns, Italian Westerns, Japanese Sword films, and the South Asian 'dacoit' (bandit) films, among other influences".
+However, these films have been criticized as cheap copies of Westerns.
+One of the two writers who wrote Sholay (1975), Javed Akhtar, addresses these allegations in his book, Talking Life: Javed Akhtar in Conversation with Nasreen Munni Kabir, by stating, "Some people said the influence of Sergio Leone was very strong.
+Yes, that was true.
+We loved his films, and he did influence us, but other films impacted us too".